-6.4.
+6.5.
 Data Whitening, Manchester Encoding, and CRC

 Data whitening can be used to avoid extended sequences of 0s or 1s in the transmitted data stream to achieve a more uniform spectrum.
 When enabled, the payload data bits are XORed with a pseudorandom sequence output from the built-in PN9 generator.
 The generator is initialized at the beginning of the payload.
 The receiver recovers the original data by repeating this operation.
 Manchester encoding can be used to ensure a dc-free transmission and good synchronization properties.
 When Manchester encoding is used, the effective datarate is unchanged but the actual datarate (preamble length, etc.) is doubled due to the nature of the encoding.
 The effective datarate when using Manchester encoding is limited to 128 kbps.
-The implementation of Manchester encoding is shown in Figure 16.
+The implementation of Manchester encoding is shown in Figure 24.
 Data whitening and Manchester encoding can be selected with "Register 70h.
 Modulation Mode Control 1".
 The CRC is configured via "Register 30h.
 Data Access Control."
-Figure 15 demonstrates the portions of the packet which have Manchester encoding, data whitening, and CRC applied.
+Figure 23 demonstrates the portions of the packet which have Manchester encoding, data whitening, and CRC applied.
 CRC can be applied to only the data portion of the packet or to the data, packet length and header fields.
-Figure 16 provides an example of how the Manchester encoding is done and also the use of the Manchester invert (enmaniv) function.
+Figure 24 provides an example of how the Manchester encoding is done and also the use of the Manchester invert (enmaniv) function.

-Figure 15.
+Figure 23.
 Operation of Data Whitening, Manchester Encoding, and CRC

-Figure 16.
+Figure 24.
 Manchester Coding Example

-6.5.
+6.6.
 Preamble Detector

-The Si4330 has integrated automatic preamble detection.
-The preamble length is configurable from 1-256 bytes using the prealen[7:0] field in "Register 33h.
+The Si4430/31/32 has integrated automatic preamble detection.
+The preamble length is configurable from 1-255 bytes using the prealen[7:0] field in "Register 33h.
 Header Control 2" and "Register 34h.
-Preamble Length," as described in "6.2.
-Packet Configuration."
+Preamble Length", as described in "6.2.
+Packet Configuration".
 The preamble detection threshold, preath[4:0] as set in "Register 35h.
 Preamble Detection Control 1", is in units of 4 bits.
 The preamble detector searches for a preamble pattern with a length of preath[4:0].

 If a false preamble detect occurs, the receiver will continuing searching for the preamble when no sync word is detected.
-When a false preamble detect occurs, the receiver will continuing searching for the preamble when no sync word is detected.
 Once preamble is detected (false or real) then the part will then start searching for sync.
 If no sync occurs then a timeout will occur and the device will initiate search for preamble again.
 The timeout period is defined as the sync word length plus four bits and will start after a non-preamble pattern is recognized after a valid preamble detection.
 The preamble detector output may be programmed onto one of the GPIO or read in the interrupt status registers.

-6.6.
+6.7.
 Preamble Length